-1 Refer paragraph 4.120 of Scottish Law Commission Discussion Paper on Succession (No 136)
+&lt;sup>1 Refer paragraph 4.120 of Scottish Law Commission Discussion Paper on Succession (No 136)

-All rules are promulgated as Acts of Sederunt so that they have legal effect as enactments.
-Hence all data processing by the SCTS to support a court rule will automatically comply with the GDPR legal duty:
+All rules are promulgated as Acts of Sederunt so that they take legal effect as enactments.
+Hence all data processing undertaken by the SCTS to support a court rule will automatically comply with the GDPR legal duty:

-GDPR Article 6 (1) (c): processing is necessary for compliance with a legal obligation to which the controller is subject.
+• GDPR Article 6 (1) (c): processing is necessary for compliance with a legal obligation to which the controller is subject.

-This DPIA documents the underlying purpose of the rules for these petitions; to provide the additional confirmation that the data processing complies with the GDPR public interest duty:
+This DPIA documents the underlying purpose for these petitions; to provide an added confirmation that the data processing also complies with the GDPR public interest duty: